BiTinerary/AutOptimizer/README.md

 ## Credits

 Special mention to James Munsch for jump starting my knowledge of Python and programming languages in general.
 Most importantly, thank you <b>Joziah Corbett</b> for inspiring me to stick with the B.L.D.Z.R project over the years and reminding me of it practical uses for the average user.
-Furthermore, allowing me to come to the realization that is BiTinerary.
+In addition, allowing me to come to the realization that is BiTinerary.